arewadataScience/ArewaDS-Machine-Learning/Stage-1-Getting-Started/vscode.md

 ## Working with Jupyter Notebooks in VSCode

+Jupyter (formerly IPython Notebook) is an open-source project that lets you easily combine Markdown text and executable Python source code on one canvas called a notebook.
+Visual Studio Code supports working with Jupyter Notebooks natively, and through Python code files.

+To work with Python in Jupyter Notebooks, you must activate a conda environment in VS Code, or another Python environment in which you've installed the Jupyter package.
+To select an environment, use the Python: Select Interpreter command from the Command Palette (⇧⌘P).
+Once the appropriate environment is activated, you can create and open a Jupyter Notebook, and export a Jupyter Notebook as a Python file.

 ### Step 3: Open or Create a Jupyter Notebook

 - Open the Command Palette (`Ctrl+Shift+P`) and type `Jupyter: Create New Blank Jupyter Notebook`.